Friday, May 21, 2010

 Spice Island™ Koreanspice Viburnum - Viburnum carlesii 'J.N.
 Select A'

-4 H: 5' S: 6'
+Zone: 4 H: 5' S: 6'

 Spice Island™ was selected in 2000 at Johnson's Nursery.
 Inc. from open-pollinated Viburnum carlesii seedlings.
 It is a compact form which develops much more uniformly during the production process.
 This cultivar branches better that other Viburnum carlesii 'Compacta' cultivars in the trade, making for considerably fewer one-sided or poor structured plants.
 Spice Island™ matures at one half to two thirds the size of a typicalViburnum carlesii plant.